ekopen/live_trading_engine/systematic_trading/README.md

 ## Known Isues
 - This code is a bit sloppy.
 When I have time, I need to organize it better to make more sense at first glance.
 - Clickhouse is not optimal for the portfolio key and should be replaced with Postgres
-- LSTM might not be correctly predicting trading decisions